keyuncheng/keyuncheng.github.io/posts/readings/paper/fast/fast24-cole.md

     * Insertion of a state kv pair for the latest block
         * Using a stream-based manner (Fig. 4); where the old state are flushed from memory to disk through compaction
+        * The write flow is very similar to LSM-tree write operation, where the compound key (address, block height) is first write to in-memory L0 layer, then flush to disk in subsequent layers when the previous layers are full
         * Question: blockchain's write frequency is about one block per 10s, what's the performance overhead in reality?
-    * Index file construction
+    * Index construction
+        * Using a linear model called PGM-index to reduce the I/O cost for read operation
+            * Note: I did not understand how to model over the compound keys with the help of convex hull
+            * Question: will blockchain's write overhead affects model training?
+    * Merkle tree construction (as file)
+        * Streamingly generate the merkle files, but in a concurrent way: all layers are consequently write to multiple merkle files to increase the write throughput, due to the independence of different Merkle Hash Tree layers (I need to validate whether this assumption is true)
+    * A discussion
+        * COLE does not support blockchain forking and designed to work with non-forking blockchains
+            * Ethereum by default adopts a fork-based design, when multiple miners has done over the same set of transactions and broadcast over the networks
+    * To address the write stall problem for write operation (due to the recursive merge operation in Algorithm 1), it proposes an async merge algorithm
+        * Details: TBD
+        * Question: any consistency issue?
 * Read flow (TBD)

 ## Strength